QiTech-Industries/Winder/esp/src/functionality.md

 			- TODO: Not yet functional
 		- Estimated weight in g
 			- TODO: Not yet functional
-	- A controlpanel on the bottom of the page to issue commands to the machine, switching between operation modes
+	- A control panel on the bottom of the page to issue commands to the machine, switching between operation modes
 		- Only available commands are displayed, depending on the current operation mode
 		- Button "Start Puller"
 			- Available in STANDBY-/OFF-mode